anhydrous99/SVD_Denoiser/README.md

 make
 ```
 ## Windows
 Use the CMake GUI and set the toolkit to the 64bit one.
-Afterwhich, use the Visual Studio project cmake creates to compile.
+Afterwhich, use the Visual Studio project that cmake creates to compile.